docxology/QuadMath/quadmath/output/quadmath_review.md

-# QuadMath: An Analytical Review of 4D and Quadray Coordinates
+# Introduction

 ## Abstract

 We review a unified analytical framework for four dimensional (4D) modeling and Quadray coordinates, synthesizing geometric foundations, optimization on tetrahedral lattices, and information geometry.
 Building on R. Buckminster Fuller's [Synergetics](https://en.wikipedia.org/wiki/Synergetics_(Fuller)) and the Quadray coordinate system, with extensive reference to Kirby Urner's computational implementations across multiple programming languages (see the comprehensive [4dsolutions ecosystem](https://github.com/4dsolutions) including Python, Rust, Clojure, and POV-Ray implementations), we review how integer lattice constraints yield integer volume quantization of tetrahedral simplexes, creating discrete "energy levels" that regularize optimization and enable integer-based optimization.
 We adapt standard methods (e.g., [Nelder–Mead method](https://en.wikipedia.org/wiki/Nelder%E2%80%93Mead_method)) to the quadray lattice, define [Fisher information](https://en.wikipedia.org/wiki/Fisher_information) in Quadray parameter space, and analyze optimization as geodesic motion on an information manifold via the [natural gradient](https://en.wikipedia.org/wiki/Natural_gradient).
 We review three distinct 4D namespaces — Coxeter.4D (Euclidean E⁴), Einstein.4D (Minkowski spacetime), and Fuller.4D (synergetics/Quadrays) — develop analytical tools and equations, and survey extensions and applications across AI, [active inference](https://welcome.activeinference.institute/), cognitive security, and complex systems.
 The result is a cohesive, interpretable approach for robust, geometry-grounded computation in 4D.
 All source code for the manuscript is available at [QuadMath](https://github.com/docxology/quadmath).
-The future is open source and 4D!

-Keywords: Quadray coordinates, 4D geometry, tetrahedral lattice, integer volume quantization, information geometry, optimization, synergetics, active inference.
+**Keywords**: Quadray coordinates, 4D geometry, tetrahedral lattice, integer volume quantization, information geometry, optimization, synergetics, active inference.

-## Manuscript structure
+## Overview

-- Introduction: motivates Quadrays, clarifies 4D namespaces (Coxeter.4D, Einstein.4D, Fuller.4D), and summarizes contributions.
-- Methods: details coordinate conventions, exact tetravolumes, conversions, and lattice-aware optimization methods (Nelder–Mead and discrete IVM descent).
-- Results: empirical comparisons and demonstrations are shown inline and saved under `quadmath/output/` (PNG/CSV/NPZ/MP4) for reproducibility.
-- Discussion: interprets results, limitations, and implications; outlines future work.
-- Appendices: equations, free-energy background, and a consolidated symbols/glossary with an auto-generated API index.

-## Reproducibility and data availability

-- The manuscript Markdown and code to generate the PDF are available on the project repository (`QuadMath` on GitHub, @docxology username).
-See the repository home page for source, figures, and scripts: [QuadMath repository](https://github.com/docxology/quadmath).
-- The manuscript is licensed under the Apache License 2.0.
-See the [LICENSE](../LICENSE) file for details.
-- The manuscript is accompanied by a fully-tested Python codebase under `src/` with unit tests under `tests/`, complemented by extensive cross-validation against Kirby Urner's reference implementations in the [4dsolutions ecosystem](https://github.com/4dsolutions).
-See the [Resources](07_resources.md) section for comprehensive details on computational implementations and validation.
-- All figures referenced in the manuscript are generated by scripts under `quadmath/scripts/` and saved to `quadmath/output/` with lightweight CSV/NPZ alongside images.
-- Tests accompany all methods under `src/` and enforce 100% coverage for `src/`.
-- Symbols and notation are standardized across sections; see Appendix: Symbols and Glossary for a consolidated table of variables and constants used throughout.
-Equation labels (e.g., Eq. \eqref{eq:supp_lattice_det} and Eq. \eqref{eq:supp_fim}) and figure labels are automatically numbered by LaTeX for consistent cross-referencing.

-\newpage

-# Introduction

 Quadray coordinates provide a tetrahedral basis for modeling space and computation, standing in contrast to Cartesian cubic frameworks.
 Originating in Buckminster Fuller's Synergetics, quadray coordinates enable the replacement of right-angle orthonormal assumptions, with 60-degree coordination and a unit tetrahedron of volume 1.
 This reframing yields striking integer relationships among common polyhedra and provides a natural account of space via close-packed spheres and the isotropic vector matrix (IVM).

+This paper unifies three threads:

+- **Foundations**: Quadray coordinates and their relation to 4D modeling more generally, with explicit namespace usage (Coxeter.4D, Einstein.4D, Fuller.4D) to maintain clarity.
+- **Optimization framework**: Leverages integer volume quantization on tetrahedral lattices to achieve robust, discrete convergence.
+- **Information geometry**: Tools (e.g., Fisher Information, free-energy minimization) for interpreting optimization as geodesic motion on statistical manifolds.

+## 4D Namespace Framework

-In this synthetic review, we distinguish three internal meanings of "4D," following a dot-notation that avoids cross-domain confusion:
+In this synthetic review, we distinguish three internal meanings of "4D," following a dot-notation that avoids cross-domain confusion.
+For comprehensive details, see [Section 2: 4D Namespaces](02_4d_namespaces.md).

 - **Coxeter.4D** — four-dimensional Euclidean space (E⁴), as in classical polytope theory.
 Coxeter emphasizes that Euclidean 4D is not spacetime; see the Dover edition of Regular Polytopes (p.
 119) for a clear statement to this effect; background on lattice packings in four dimensions aligns with the treatment in Conway & Sloane's [Sphere Packings, Lattices and Groups](https://link.springer.com/book/10.1007/978-1-4757-6568-7).
 - **Einstein.4D** — Minkowski spacetime (3D + time) with an indefinite metric; appropriate for relativistic physics but distinct from Euclidean E⁴.
 - **Fuller.4D** — synergetics' tetrahedral accounting of space using Quadrays (four non-negative coordinates with at least one zero after normalization) and the Isotropic Vector Matrix (IVM) = Cubic Close Packing (CCP) = Face-Centered Cubic (FCC) correspondence.
 This treats the regular tetrahedron as a natural unit container and emphasizes angle/shape relations independent of time/energy.

-This paper unifies three threads:

-- **Foundations**: Quadray coordinates and their relation to 4D modeling more generally, with explicit namespace usage (Coxeter.4D, Einstein.4D, Fuller.4D) to maintain clarity.
-- **Optimization framework**: leverages integer volume quantization on tetrahedral lattices to achieve robust, discrete convergence.
-- **Information geometry**: tools (e.g., Fisher Information, free-energy minimization) for interpreting optimization as geodesic motion on statistical manifolds.

-Contributions:
+## Contributions

+The paper makes the following key contributions:

 - **Namespaces mapping**: Coxeter.4D (Euclidean E⁴), Einstein.4D (Minkowski spacetime), and Fuller.4D (Quadrays/IVM) → analytical tools and examples.
-- **Quadray-adapted Nelder–Mead**: integer-lattice normalization and volume-level tracking.
+- **Quadray-adapted Nelder–Mead**: Integer-lattice normalization and volume-level tracking.
-- **Equations and methods**: comprehensive supplement with guidance for high-precision computation using `libquadmath`.
+- **Equations and methods**: Comprehensive supplement with guidance for high-precision computation using `libquadmath`.
-- **Discrete optimizer**: integer-valued variational descent over the IVM (`discrete_ivm_descent`) with animation tooling, connecting lattice geometry to information-theoretic objectives.
+- **Discrete optimizer**: Integer-valued variational descent over the IVM (`discrete_ivm_descent`) with animation tooling, connecting lattice geometry to information-theoretic objectives.

+## Manuscript Structure

+- **Introduction**: motivates Quadrays, clarifies 4D namespaces, and summarizes contributions.
+- **Methods**: details coordinate conventions, exact tetravolumes, conversions, and lattice-aware optimization methods (Nelder–Mead and discrete IVM descent).
+- **Results**: empirical comparisons and demonstrations are shown inline and saved under `quadmath/output/` (PNG/CSV/NPZ/MP4) for reproducibility.
+- **Discussion**: interprets results, limitations, and implications; outlines future work.
+- **Appendices**: equations, free-energy background, and a consolidated symbols/glossary with an auto-generated API index.

-## Companion code and tests
+## Companion Code and Tests

 The manuscript is accompanied by a fully-tested Python codebase under `src/` with unit tests under `tests/`.
 Key artifacts used throughout the paper: